Crowdstar/background-processing/README.md

 won't work.

 After sending HTTP response back to client side, background functions added continue to run and the PHP-FPM process is still running.
 To avoid side effects on your web server, please use this package accordingly.
-You may consider to use some worker instances or queue servers instead.
+You may consider using some worker instances or queue servers instead.
 When using this package, you may consider following suggestions to minimize side effects:

-* increase child processes in PHP-FPM.
+* increase number of child processes in PHP-FPM.
 * increase maximum execution time for PHP-FPM.

+When using locks, please note that subsequent requests might block even client side has received a response from a previous request, since a lock may still be active while running background tasks in the previous request.

 # Installation